3/30/2015

 Both sting, especially in eyes.
 Cause coughing.
 Pepper spray can spasm shut eyelids.
 Pepper spray can sting for up to 45 minutes.
 Tear gas (once you are in a clean space) is much less.

-Will stick to clothes, skin, hair.
+Will stick to cotton clothes, keffiyehs, skin & hair.

-TREATMENT:
+PEPPER SPRAY TREATMENT:

 *MIX: 1/2 water + 1/2 liquid antacid (i.e. Maalox).
 Keep in spray bottle.